haridutt12/Predicting-Cyberbulling-on-Twitter/README.md

 # Predicting-Cyberbulling-on-Twitter
-Using Python to detect cyber-bullying on Twitter based on categories and kinds of language used with at-risk tweets (group project)
+Using Python to detect cyber-bullying on Twitter based on categories and kinds of language used with at-risk tweets (INFO 368 project)

+## Additional credits to group members:
+David Kimball, Islam Laib, Adam Soloski, and Sammy Jbara

-## Data Source:
+## Data source:

 Twitter API

-## Main Libraries used:
+## Main libraries used:
 Python-Twitter, NLTK

 Bullying (binary classification based on cross-validation of 5 members):